PSG defender Dagba tests positive for COVID-19

-Colin Dagba is the latest Paris Saint-Germain player to test positive for coronavirus ahead of the Trophee des Champions clash with Marseille.

-Dagba has started both PSG games under new head coach Mauricio Pochettino, but the defender will not play no part against Andre Villas-Boas' side at the Stade Bollaert-Delelis in Lens.
+Dagba has started both PSG games under new manager Mauricio Pochettino, but the defender will not play no part against Andre Villas-Boas's side at the Stade Bollaert-Delelis in Lens.

-The Ligue 1 champions confirmed on Tuesday that Dagba had contracted COVID-19 and is self-isolating.
+The Ligue 1 champion confirmed that Dagba had contracted COVID-19 and is self-isolating.

 Fellow defender Thilo Kehrer and Rafinha have also tested positive for the virus since PSG returned to training this month.

-Moise Kean, Mauro Icardi and Pablo Sarabia were on target as PSG secured a first win of the Pochettino era on Saturday, beating Brest 3-0 in Ligue 1.
+Moise Kean, Mauro Icardi and Pablo Sarabia were on target as PSG secured a first win of the Pochettino era on Sunday (AEDT), beating Brest 3-0 in Ligue 1.